-Field Description UI Placement Value UI Type The type of data the user will enter: select text box, combo box, etc. Next to the Instructions, the field type specified appears.
-Field Description Describes the field Second line of field entry.
+Field Description UI Placement

+Value UI Type The type of data the user will enter: select text box, combo box, etc.

+Next to the Instructions, the field type specified appears.

 Table 3.
 Adding Local Fields

 - 3 For data types requiring two or more pre-set values for a user to choose, select an existing code table from the Code Table Name field.
 If you don't see the pre-set values that you need in the existing list, create your own code table using the following procedure: - a Click the Create New Table button.